Netonomy/netonomy/README.md

 Give people and organizations control over their digital identity, data, and finances

+Since users will have complete ownership we enable direct peer to peer transfer of information

 ### Feature Roadmap

 - [ ] File Storage (viewing, sharing, editing)